 Brancy and Dugan will perform pieces from a variety of composers, including George Butterworth, Carl Orff, Claude Debussy, Maurice Ravel, and Charles Ives.

-This program will take place at the National Museum of American History’s new Hall of Music.
-Tickets are free but must be reserved in advance.
-Reserve tickets now.
+This program took place at the National Museum of American History’s new Hall of Music.